WestlakeLEARN

 Checks

-• Each state has a timer-based exit.
+• Every non-final state has a time-based exit.

 • The final state sends zero motor output.

-Check your understanding
+Check your understanding before moving on.

-0 of 1 answered
+0 of 2 answered

 References